Utah: Politics

-In 2006, the legislature passed legislation aimed at banning joint-custody for a non-biological parent of a child.
+In 2006, the legislature passed legislation aimed at banning joint custody for a non-biological parent of a child.
 The custody measure passed the legislature and was vetoed by the governor, a reciprocal benefits supporter.
 Carbon County's Democrats are generally made up of members of the large Greek, Italian, and Southeastern European communities, whose ancestors migrated in the early 20th century to work in the extensive mining industry.
 The views common amongst this group are heavily influenced by labor politics, particularly of the New Deal Era.

-The state's most Republican areas tend to be Utah County, which is the home to Brigham Young University in the city of Provo, and nearly all the rural counties.
+The state's most Republican areas tend to be Utah County, which is the home to Brigham Young University (BYU) in the city of Provo, and nearly all the rural counties.
 These areas generally hold socially conservative views in line with that of the national Religious Right.
 The most Democratic areas of the state lie currently in and around Salt Lake City proper.

 The state has not voted for a Democrat for president since 1964.
 Historically, Republican presidential nominees score one of their best margins of victory here.
-Utah was the Republicans' best state in the 1976, 1980, 1984, 1988, 1996, 2000, 2004 and 2012 elections.
+Utah was the Republicans' best state in the 1976, 1980, 1984, 1988, 1996, 2000, 2004, and 2012 elections.
 In 1992, Utah was the only state in the nation where Democratic candidate Bill Clinton finished behind both Republican candidate George HW Bush and Independent candidate Ross Perot.
 In 2004, Republican George W. Bush won every county in the state and Utah gave him his largest margin of victory of any state.
 He won the state's five electoral votes by a margin of 46 percentage points with 71.5% of the vote.
 In the 1996 Presidential elections the Republican candidate received a smaller 54% of the vote while the Democrat earned 34%.
 In 2020, the Associated Press wrote a piece profiling Utah's political culture during that year's presidential election.
 The article noted a more bipartisan and cooperative environment, along with conservative support of liberal causes such as LGBT rights and marijuana use, despite the Republican dominance in the state and the political polarization seen in other parts of the U.S. at the time.